aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/revisionsview/_index.md

 public class RevisionsView
 ```

-A utility class providing constants.
 Allows to specify whether to work with the original or revised version of a document.
 ## Fields

 | Field | Description |